darkstarworks/DupeTrace/README.md

 # When above [auto-remove-duplicates: true], it keeps the oldest recorded version of the item/block

 # lower number = stronger detection, but more mistakes
-# higher number = weaker detection, but less mistakes
+# higher number = weaker detection, but fewer mistakes
 movement-grace-ms: 750 # default: 750
 duplicate-alert-debounce-ms: 2000 # default (milliseconds): 2000
 allow-creative-duplicates: true # default: true